kevinsogo/compgen/docs_src/TUTORIAL.md

     print("{0:.20f}".format(F/m))
 ```

+In this problem it is particularly easy to do the analysis and write the judge solution.
+In general, however, when setting problems involving floating point, it's important to do analysis on the maximum precision error that an intended solution can have.
+This is the type of skill you learn when you solve problems involving precision error in the first place.

 Finally, we now choose a checker.
 For this problem, we can also use one of the default checkers, which checks if the absolute or relative error of a real number is at most a certain value.
 Open `details.json`, and change the `checker` field to look like

 ```json